ehsanchez/Hackathon2019/README.md

 Additionally, we provide you some code in order to recover the Sentinel-2 data from the bucket and to read the tfrecord files.

 # Code
+In order to run the code the following requirements are needed:

 - Python 3.6
 - SDK ([Install instructions](https://cloud.google.com/sdk/docs/downloads-apt-get))
 - Tensorflow 1.12 ([Install instructions](https://www.tensorflow.org/install))

 In order to recover the Sentinel-2 dataset, we provide an example in `./Code/launchers/launch_get_data_from_bucket.py`.
 It recovers the content of `gs://hackathon-isae-2019/` and save it in a local directory `~/Data` via the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool.